Heart0fGold/About-Me/README.md

 Fav colours : Golden, black, crimson, white, and cerulean.

-Likes : Playing games, drawing, sleeping, biology, history of Napoleonic Wars and World Wars (or wars in general + some history of Revolutions), Greek mythology, and psychological horror.
+Likes : Playing games, drawing, sleeping, biology, history of Napoleonic Wars and World Wars (or wars in general + some history of revolutions), Greek mythology, and psychological horror.

 Gen 2 enthusiast!
 (Cyndaquil my boy <3)